-We Feed the World is brought to you by The Gaia Foundation in collaboration with Curator, Cheryl Newman, and a wonderful network of global partners and allies.
+We Feed the World was coordinated by The Gaia Foundation in collaboration with Curator, Cheryl Newman, and a wonderful network of global partners and allies.

-These include the global Farmers’ Movement, representing a solidarity network of small-scale farmers and fishers, as well as the charities and NGOs that connected us to many of these farming and fishing communities; Fundación entre Mujeres, The Landworkers’ Alliance, Brazil’s Landless Workers Movement (Movimento dos Trabalhadores Rurais Sem Terra (MST)), La Via Campesina, ZIDOFA (the Zarraga Integrated Diversified Organic Farmers Association), ZIMSOFF (Zimbabwe Small Holder Organic Farmers’ Forum), La Red Andaluza de Semillas (The Andalusian Seed Network), Beyond GM, The Bhutan Network, Canaan Palestine, Gaia Amazonas, Global Greengrants Fund, GRABE-Benin, GRAIN, Greenpeace China, Groundswell International, The Hopi Cultural Preservation Office, The International Tree Foundation, KAWSAY, La Marinaleda, The Muonde Trust, NAMA (Northwest Atlantic Marine Association), The Samdhana Institute, The Scottish Crofting Federation, Slow Food Uganda, Slow Food USA, Snowchange Cooperative, Tides Canada, Yes to Life, No to Mining, Zaytoun, Vivero Alamar Coop and many more.
+These included the global Farmers’ Movement – a solidarity network of small-scale farmers and fishers – as well as the charities and NGOs that connected us to many of these farming and fishing communities; Fundación entre Mujeres, The Landworkers’ Alliance, Brazil’s Landless Workers Movement (Movimento dos Trabalhadores Rurais Sem Terra (MST)), La Via Campesina, ZIDOFA (the Zarraga Integrated Diversified Organic Farmers Association), ZIMSOFF (Zimbabwe Small Holder Organic Farmers’ Forum), La Red Andaluza de Semillas (The Andalusian Seed Network), Beyond GM, The Bhutan Network, Canaan Palestine, Gaia Amazonas, Global Greengrants Fund, GRABE-Benin, GRAIN, Greenpeace China, Groundswell International, The Hopi Cultural Preservation Office, The International Tree Foundation, KAWSAY, La Marinaleda, The Muonde Trust, NAMA (Northwest Atlantic Marine Association), The Samdhana Institute, The Scottish Crofting Federation, Slow Food Uganda, Slow Food USA, Snowchange Cooperative, Tides Canada, Yes to Life, No to Mining, Zaytoun, Vivero Alamar Coop and many more.

-We Feed the World also has a number of ambassadors, including Hugh Fearnley-Whittingstall, Jeremy Irons, Arizona Muse and Dame Vivienne Westwood, that have helped support the project by communicating the importance of it’s message to a wider audience.
-We are extremely grateful for their help and support in spreading the message.
+We Feed the World also had a number of ambassadors, including Hugh Fearnley-Whittingstall, Jeremy Irons, Arizona Muse and Dame Vivienne Westwood, who supported the project by communicating its importance to a wider audience.
+We are extremely grateful for their help.

-Throughout it’s journey, We Feed the World saw countless numbers of volunteers, partners and organisations.
+Throughout its evolution, We Feed the World involved countless volunteers, partners and organisations.
 We thank all involved for their hard work, time and commitment to celebrating the farmers who feed us all.
 Click on the drop down menu to find out more about the photographers involved in We Feed the World.

 Contact email@example.com for more information.